-Harold Hutchinson Everett ’34 died June 24, 2009, in Jacksonville, Fla.
+Harold Hutchinson Everett ’34 died on June 24, 2009, in Jacksonville, Florida.

 He is survived by his wife of eight years, Laudra Wakeman Phares Everett; daughter Jean; sons Malcolm and Peter, and six grandchildren.
 He was predeceased by his first wife, Jean Deering McCollom, in 1979, after 39 years of marriage; his second wife, Florence Lacy, to whom he was married 19 years, in 1999; and his brother Paul E. Everett Jr. ’32.